cha87de/clouds-exercises/ex-3/lesson-multitier.md

-# Exercise 3 - Lesson 2: Multi-tier applications in Cloud Computing
+# Lesson 2: Multi-tier applications in Cloud Computing

 Before we start splitting the mediawiki application, it is necessary to have a clear understanding of multi-tier architectures.